Why Does Scotland Have Two Flags & What Do They Represent?

-But to complicate matters – as we tend to do here in Scotland – there are actually two versions of Scotland’s flag, as well as a flag of the United Kingdom.
+Scotland has a fascinating history dating back over a thousand years, and its flag has long been a symbol of this proud nation.
+But to complicate matters, as we tend to do here in Scotland, there are two versions of Scotland’s flag, as well as a flag of the United Kingdom.
 So which one is the true flag of Scotland?

 The answer is that the Saltire – a diagonal white cross on a blue background – is the official flag of Scotland which is used to represent the nation.

-Meanwhile, the Lion Rampant – a depiction of a red lion set on a yellow background – is the second flag of Scotland (specifically the flag of Scotland’s royalty), and the Union Jack is the national flag of the United Kingdom.
+Meanwhile, the Lion Rampant—a depiction of a red lion set on a yellow background—is the second flag of Scotland (specifically the flag of Scotland’s royalty), and the Union Jack is the national flag of the United Kingdom.

 Scotland Flag